NathanBeesley/Typescript-Patterns/README.md

 Neat patterns to use in typescript.

-This project simply provides patters and does not compile.
+This project simply provides patterns and does not compile.